RebelCode/wp-rss-aggregator/readme.txt

 2. The output from the aggregator with the [Excerpts & Thumbnails](http://www.wprssaggregator.com/extensions/excerpts-thumbnails) add-on installed.

-3. Adding a new feed source.
+3. Adding/Editing a feed source.

-4. Imported feeds.
+4. The feed sources.

+5. The imported feeds items.

-5. Plugin settings page.
+6. Plugin settings page.

 == Changelog ==